-Donut Kabobs (Various - Food Truck) We had the opportunity to try Donut Kabobs at a local festival last summer and they were delicious.
+Donut Kabobs (Various - Food Truck) We had the opportunity to try Donut Kabobs at a local festival one summer and they were delicious.
 Check their social media for information about where they'll be each night.
-Donut Kabobs will be at The Food Truck League event in Bountiful on Friday night.

 Tasty's (612 N Main St, Kaysville) - This is one place that we've never been but that comes highly recommended by a few neighbors.
 I did see that they have one of my favorites, chocolate cake with chocolate frosting and coconut flakes, YUM!

 Krispy Kreme Doughnuts (968 North Main Street, Layton) - Everyone gets a free doughnut in celebration of the holiday!
 Stop by and grab yours before they run out.

 Dunkin' Donuts (512 W Antelope Dr, Layton) - This is one of my favorite stops for breakfast, and their hot chocolate is delicious.
 With the purchase of any beverage, you can get a free donut!